Cannabis Made Clear

 Tips for staying safe

-To stay safe and within the limits of law, always err on the side of caution and have a plan to get home safely:
+To stay safe and within the limits of law, always err on the side of caution and have a plan to get home safely.
+You can:

 Knowing — and adhering to — the laws of your province or territory can help you stay safe after consuming cannabis.